-In the application, Kentucky-American identified the appropriate staffing level as 152 full-time positions, which is an increase of 9 new employees and 5 temporary employees.133 Kentucky-American stated that the increase in staffing level is needed in order to establish and sustain a more cost-effective level of service, and that the proposed staffing level is consistent with meeting regulatory requirements, tariff requirements, industry standards, service requests, and customer needs.134
+In the application, Kentucky-American identified the appropriate staffing level as 152 full-time positions, which is an increase of 9 new employees and 5 temporary employees.
+Sentucky-American stated that the increase in staffing level is needed in order to establish and sustain a more cost-effective level of service, and that the proposed staffing level is consistent with meeting regulatory requirements, tariff requirements, industry standards, service requests, and customer needs.
+Service requests is a staffing level of service requirements.

-The Attorney General/LFUCG questioned this increase to the full-time employee estimate and noted that historically Kentucky-American has had fewer actual full-time employees than it has forecasted.135 The Attorney General/LFUCG asserted that the impact of fewer forecasted employees would reduce revenue requirement by \$492,027.136
+The Attorney General/LFUCG questioned this increase to the full-time employee estimate and noted that historically Kentucky-American has had fewer actual full-time employees than it has forecasted.135 The Attorney General/LFUCG asserted that the impact of fewer forecasted employees would reduce revenue requirement by \$492.027.136